mahunterUSGS/softwaremanagement/LongTermPlanning.md

     - Projects using this capability: AutoCNet based control solutions will immediately benefit from this work.
 Any remote workers and users wishing to setup remote (perhaps on HPC resources) solutions.
 1. package off-the-shelf and/or custom solutions for the generation of analysis ready data and associated metadata including tooling for processing, metadata generation, and metadata management.
 Metadata management includes the need to update metadata and manage sematic linkages between data sets.
     - Projects using this capability: All analysis ready data (ARD) releases.
+1. collect user experience of data portals through both active and passive means, and implement improvements
+    - Projects using this capability: terrestrial analogs data portal

 ##### In the next five years, the ASC software portfolio could:
 1. provide tools for the extraction of limb profiles and limb topography to improve photogrammetric control capabilities and improve shape estimation, primarily for flyby missions.